xKrystalx/Zadanie-Tesla-HappyTeam/README.md

 > API routes and methods

-- Serve only GET requests for cars and locations, POST only for reservations
+- Serve only GET requests for cars and locations, POST only for reservations _(GET for reservations enabled just for the purpose of verifying the data)_.

 > Validation